Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Related Work

 \section{Related Work}

-Over the past years, a number of works have introduced various generalizations of GNNs for temporal data.
-Following the taxonomy given in \cite{longa2023graphneuralnetworkstemporal}, these works can be broadly categorized into snapshot- and event-based models. \emph{Snapshot-based models} operate on data with low temporal resolution that provide a sequence of static graphs.
+Over the past years, numerous works introduced various generalizations of GNNs for temporal data.
+Following the taxonomy given by \citet{longa2023graphneuralnetworkstemporal}, these works can be broadly categorized into snapshot- and event-based models. \emph{Snapshot-based models} operate on data with low temporal resolution that provide a sequence of static graphs.
 In contrast, \emph{event-based models} operate on high-resolution time series data that capture individual events like the addition or removal of nodes or edges.
-Here we briefly summarize representative architectures for these different approaches.
+Here we briefly summarize architectures for these different approaches.

-The snapshot-based dynamic graph learning framework \texttt{ROLAND}~\cite{you2022roland} uses recurrent neural networks to model the evolution of node embeddings generated by applying static graph representation learning methods to a sequence of snapshots.
-EvolveGCN~\cite{pareja2020evolvegcn} either uses a recurrent neural network or an LSTM to generate evolving parameters of a graph convolutional network based on a sequence of snapshots.
-Taking an event-based perspective, the temporal graph network (TGN) architecture~\cite{rossi2020temporalgraphnetworksdeep} integrates an embedding and a memory module to capture multi-faceted patterns in sequences of timestamped edges.
-TGAT~\cite{xu2020inductive} generalizes the attention mechanism of GAT \cite{velivckovic2017graph} to obtain temporal positional encodings based on the changing neighborhood of nodes in temporal graphs.
+Snapshot-based models such as \texttt{ROLAND} ~\citep{you2022roland} and EvolveGCN ~\citep{pareja2020evolvegcn} apply RNN-based approaches to sequences of static graph snapshots.
+Taking an event-based perspective, the temporal graph network (TGN) architecture~\citep{rossi2020temporalgraphnetworksdeep} integrates embedding and memory modules to capture multi-faceted patterns in sequences of timestamped edges.
+TGAT ~\citep{xu2020inductive} extends the GAT attention mechanism~\citep{velivckovic2017graph} to obtain temporal encodings based on the changing neighborhood of nodes in temporal graphs. \citet{wang2021inductive} introduces Causal Anonymous Walks (CAWs), which are temporal random walks anonymized by node hitting counts, enabling inductive representation learning of temporal networks by capturing causal motifs without relying on node identities or rich edge attributes.